Social Work MSW

 Choose Kingston's Social Work MSW

-If you are a graduate looking to gain a professional qualification in social work and eligibility for entry onto the register of qualified social workers, this two-year course is ideal.
+If you are a graduate looking to gain a professional qualification in social work and eligibility to apply for entry onto the HCPC register of qualified social workers, this two-year course is ideal.
 Studying at masters level will give you the opportunity to analyse social work in depth and develop your skills by critically examining the research evidence that forms best practice.

 Watch a video to see students discussing their studies at the School of Social Work: